Gerald McCarthy (hurler): St Finbarr's return

 McCarthy continued coaching at juvenile and underage levels with St Finbarr's even while he was coach of the Cork senior team.
 He also took over as chairman of the club's hurling section, a position which allowed him become a selector with the senior team once again.
 McCarthy's first season back on the sideline saw St Finbarr's lose the 1983 Cork SHC final to Midleton.
 The selection team remained in place after this defeat and went on to guide the team to a sixth successive final appearance in 1984.
-The 1-15 to 2-04 win over Ballyhea gave McCarthy a third championship win in management.
+The 1–15 to 2–04 win over Ballyhea gave McCarthy a third championship win in management.
 He remained as a selector until 1986.

 Cork return

-McCarthy returned to the inter-county scene when he was named trainer of the Cork senior hurling team in October 1989.
+McCarthy returned to the inter-county scene when he was named trainer of the Cork senior hurling team in October 1989 in partnership with Father Michael O'Brien who would serve as manager of the team.
 His first season back with the team saw Cork win the Munster Championship title after a surprise victory over reigning All-Ireland champions Tipperary.
-Cork were also underdogs for the 1990 All-Ireland final against Galway, however, a second-half comeback saw McCarthy's side take the title after a 5-15 to 2-21 victory.
+Cork were also underdogs for the 1990 All-Ireland final against Galway, however, a second-half comeback saw McCarthy's side take the title after a 5–15 to 2–21 victory.

-After losing their provincial and All-Ireland titles in 1991, McCarthy's side reclaimed the Munster Championship after a 1-22 to 3-11 over Limerick in the 1992 Munster final.
-Cork faced Kilkenny in the subsequent All-Ireland final but suffered a 3-10 to 1-12 defeat.
-McCarthy's side began the 1992-93 season by claiming the National League title after a three-game saga with Wexford in the final, however, their 1993 Munster Championship campaign ended at an early stage.
+After losing their provincial and All-Ireland titles in 1991, McCarthy's side reclaimed the Munster Championship after a 1–22 to 3–11 over Limerick in the 1992 Munster final.
+Cork faced Kilkenny in the subsequent All-Ireland final but suffered a 3–10 to 1–12 defeat.
+McCarthy's side began the 1992–93 season by claiming the National League title after a three-game saga with Wexford in the final, however, their 1993 Munster Championship campaign ended at an early stage against Clare.
 With that defeat the Cork management team resigned, however, it was widely expected in the media that McCarthy would be appointed to the position of manager.
 He failed to secure the nomination of his club to the new management team, was therefore disallowed from taking the post with Johnny Clifford becoming manager instead.